drycc/workflow/src/managing-workflow/production-deployments.md

 ## Registration is Admin-Only

 By default, registration with the Workflow controller is in "admin_only" mode.
-The first user to run a `deis register` command becomes the initial "admin" user, and registrations after that are disallowed unless requested by an admin.
+The first user to run a `drycc register` command becomes the initial "admin" user, and registrations after that are disallowed unless requested by an admin.

 Please see the following documentation to learn about changing registration mode: